rbong/envi/README.md

 Use h and l to move normally in vifm.
 Working directory of Vim and your shell will be set automatically.
 Text files will be opened automatically in Vim.
-Unknown file types are outputted to $HOME/.envi/unknown so that you can modify the behaviour.
-Behaviour of Vim and vifm on initialization (rebindings, etc) can be set inside $HOME/.envi/vifm-start and $HOME/.envi/Vim-start.
+Unknown file types are outputted to $HOME/.envi/unknown and then opened normally in vifm so that you can modify the behaviour.
+Behaviour of Vim and vifm on initialization (rebindings, etc) can be set inside
+$HOME/.envi/vifm-start and $HOME/.envi/Vim-start.
 Quitting inside of Vim with ZZ causes all the programs to exit.
-If you "lose" a server, need to reload configs, or accidentally closed it, run envi again; servers that were already open will reconnect, and missing servers will be created anew.
-The names of servers are kept in variables, so you should be able to add the option to have more instances open if you wish. envi -o opens files.
+If you "lose" a server, need to reload configs, or accidentally closed it, run envi again; servers that were already open will reconnect, and missing servers will be created anew The names of servers are kept in variables, so you should be able to add the option to have more instances open if you wish. envi -o opens files.
 However, the -o option replaces spaces with escaped spaces.
 The envi -O option is